 acetylcholine receptors of sub-synaptic membrane, which suppress the binding of acetylcholine and speed up the breakdown of acetylcholine receptors.
 This autoimmune disease can be triggered by viruses, and is found in patients

 with benign thymoma.
 Repeated simulation of motor nerve leads in patients with myasthenia gravis at first to development of normal muscle summation action potential, but later on with growing tiredness of neuromuscular

 transmission the amplitude of muscle action potential slowly but steadily diminishes.
-Fetal precursor cell transplantation of thymus, peripheral myoblasts, spinal cord, liver, intestine, adrenal cortex, placenta, is advised.
+BCRO fetal brain cell transplantation of spinal cord, and FCT's of thymus, peripheral myoblasts, liver, intestine, adrenal cortex, placenta, is advised.

 Myasthenic syndrome of Lambert-Eaton is another autoimmune disease of neuromuscular synapse that occurs in patients with lung cancer of small cell variety.